-IFRS 15, 'Revenue from contracts with Customers' This is the converged standard on revenue recognition.
-It replaces IAS 11, 'Construction contracts', IAS 18,'Revenue' and related interpretations.
-1 January 2017 Revenue is recognised when a customer obtains control of a good or service.
-A customer obtains control when it has the ability to direct the use of and obtain the benefits from the good or service.
-The core principle of IFRS 15 is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-IFRS 15 also includes a cohesive set of disclosure requirements that will result in an entity providing users of financial statements with comprehensive information about the nature, amount, timing and uncertainty of revenue and cash flows arising from the entity's contracts with customers.
-IFRS 9, 'Financial instruments' The complete version of IFRS 9 replaces most of the guidance in IAS 39.
-IFRS 9 retains but simplifies the mixed measurement model and establishes three primary measurement categories for financial assets: 1 January 2018 a) amortised cost;b) fair value through other comprehensive income (OCI); andc) fair value through profit and loss.
+IFRS 9, 'Financial The complete version of IFRS 9 replaces most of 1 January 2018 instruments' the guidance in IAS 39.
+IFRS 9 retains but simplifies the mixed measurement model and establishes three primary measurement categories for financial assets: 1 January 2010 a) amortised cost, b) fair value through other comprehensive income (OCI); and c) fair value through profit and loss.
 The basis of classification depends on the entity's business model and the contractual cash flow characteristics of the financial asset.
 Investments in equity instruments are required to be measured at fair value through profit or loss with the irrevocable option at inception to present changes in fair value in OCI.
 There is now a new expected credit losses model that replaces the incurred loss impairment model used in IAS 39.
 For financial liabilities, there were no changes to classification and measurement except for the recognition of changes in own credit risk in other comprehensive income, for liabilities designated at fair value, through profit or loss.
 IFRS 9 relaxes the requirements for hedge effectiveness by replacing the bright line hedge effectiveness tests.
 It requires an economic relationship between the hedged item and hedging instrument and for the 'hedged ratio' to be the same as the one management actually use for risk management purposes.
 Contemporaneous documentation is still required but is different to that currently prepared under IAS 39.